 The Institute has exchange agreements with graduate schools of multiple universities.
 These agreements enable students of the Institute to take courses at other universities and vice versa.
-Refer to List of Student Exchange Agreements (Chapter XI of the Japanese version of this Guide) for further details.
+Refer to List of Student Exchange Agreements (to be prepared) for further details.